 - The player hits a firm and accurate ground pass from the cone through the passing gate as if it were to a teammate

-- The player should set targets for how many passes in a row they can get through the gates.
+- The player should set targets for how many passes they can get through the gates in a row.
 Once the target is reached, they should increase the distance of the pass

-For this drill, the more space that is available, the better.
+For this drill, the more space that’s available, the better.